 TSA is continuing to use the definition of “one-way trip” proposed by industry, with one minor change.
-One-way trip means continuous air transportation, during which a stopover does not occur; there may be multiple one-way trips on the same air travel itinerary.
+One-way trip means continuous air Start Printed Page 35465transportation, during which a stopover does not occur; there may be multiple one-way trips on the same air travel itinerary.
 This change is necessary to make the terminology consistent with the rest of the regulation.

 TSA is continuing to employ the framework for the definition of “stopover” proposed by the industry, with modifications necessary to provide a distinction between continental and non-continental air transportation.
 Consistent with the definition provided by industry, a break in travel of more than four hours will be required before a stopover would occur (thus triggering a new one-way trip) for continental interstate or intrastate air transportation.
 A break in travel of more than 12 hours will be required before a stopover would occur (thus triggering a new one-way trip) for foreign air transportation.
 For purposes of this IFR, the continental United States includes the 48 contiguous States and the District of Columbia.
 This term excludes the non-contiguous States (Hawaii and Alaska), territories, and possessions of the United States.

 In addition, a break in travel of more than 12 hours will be required before a stopover would occur (thus triggering a new one-way trip) for non-continental interstate or intrastate air transportation.
 Non-continental United States is not defined in the regulation because it logically includes those parts of the United States not considered “continental.”